ilovemanu/cs509-airline-reservation-system/README.md

 ### CS509 Airline Reservation System
-The system is a console based UI which conceptually similar in behavior to existing web-based airline reservation systems such as kayak.com or expedia.com on a remote server established by the lecturer of WPI CS509
+The app is written in Java and a console based UI which conceptually similar in behavior to existing web-based airline reservation systems such as kayak.com or expedia.com on a remote server established by the lecturer of WPI CS509

 The system allows user to:
 1. Search either non-stop flights or connecting flights with a maximum of two layovers by defining the departure/arrival airport, departure/return date, trip type, and seat class.